-One of the latest advancements in useable tech, smartwatches take the functionality of smartphones and distills them down to a quick one-look watch interface.
+Smartwatches take the functionality of smartphones and distills them down to a quick 1-look watch interface.

 Smartwatches can show you your text messages without digging your phone out of your purse, allow you to enter purchases into your favorite budgeting app and can even track your steps while you’re on the go.

 You’ll find smartwatches made by tech giants like Apple and Samsung to top-name designers like Tag Heuer and Fossil.
 Everyone seems to be hopping on the smartwatch train.
 While smartphones may have begun as an expensive extravagance, there are now plenty of quality models available on the market.

 We’ve rounded up some of our favorite budget smartwatches, along with some tips to help you find your next favorite.